-The first public hearing was held on February 10, 2023, to get input before developing the draft plan.
+The first public hearing was held on February 7, 2024, to get input before developing the draft plan.

-A second public hearing was held on April 3, 2023, to hear comments on the draft, followed by a thirty day written comment period.
+A second public hearing will be conducted on April 3, 2024, to hear comments on this draft, followed by a thirty day written comment period.